supertestnet/superstore/README.md

 Not sure.
 Usually after I get a project to a state like this one is in I abandon it in favor of something else that's more exciting.
 But if I do keep at it I'd like to add these features:

+- [ ] Make a relay management page
+- [ ] Give users more default relays
 - [ ] Let merchants toggle whether an item is enabled or disabled
 - [ ] Detect when a merchant changes their relays and show them their new magic string
 - [ ] Make a downloadable version with a rest api